michaelcourcy/elasticsearch-kasten/readme.md

 # Elastic search blueprint

+## Disclaimer

+This blueprint is not a Kasten supported Blueprint.
+It is proposed as an example that you can derive but you are responsible for its maintainance and good functionning.

+Most data service are deployed with specificities that are impossible to guess.
+And most likely deploying this blueprint as in would not work.

+For instance we assume in this blueprint that the elasticsearch-keystore is not using passphrase which may not be true in your situation and you would have to adapt the blueprint.

+Hence you need to read, understand and *adapt* this blueprint before deploying it.

 ## Goal

 Demonstrate how to make a Kasten Blueprint for elasticsearch.
 Today ES only support backup through it's snapshot api.